CptS/solrj-classloader-leak/README.md

 **Note:** This project already contains a _"ClassLoader-Leak-Preventor"_ (`de.test.SSLClassloaderLeakPreventor`).
 So if you just run this project you will **not** see the classloader leak!

-You have to disable Shutdown-Hook in `de.test.SSLClassloaderLeakPreventor` if you want to reproduce the leak.
+You have to disable the Shutdown-Hook in `de.test.SSLClassloaderLeakPreventor` if you want to reproduce the leak.